-A college or university is a place of higher education.
+A college or university is an institution of higher education.
 In the United States, colleges and universities are accredited by a regional or national accrediting agency.
-They offer a range of educational degrees, including associate’s, bachelor’s, master’s and doctoral degrees.
-With the ever evolving landscape of higher education, some colleges and universities have even started offering alternative education programs such as bootcamps and credentialing style programs.
+They offer a range of educational degrees, including associate, bachelor’s, master’s and doctoral degrees.
+With the ever evolving landscape of higher education, some colleges and universities have even started offering alternative education programs such as boot camps and credentialing-style programs.

-A 4-year college or university is an institution that grants bachelor’s degrees, and can also offer associates degrees, master’s degrees, and in some cases doctoral degree programs .
-To be clear, though nearly all colleges and universities are 4-year institutions – there are some colleges and universities that only offer both 2-year programs as well as 4- year programs.
+A four-year college or university is an institution that grants bachelor’s degrees, and can also offer associate degrees, master’s degrees, and in some cases, doctoral degree programs.
+While most colleges and universities are four-year institutions, some offer both two-year programs and four-year programs.

 Time Requirements for 4-Year Colleges and Universities

-Students at 4-year colleges and universities are eligible to earn a bachelors degree after the completion of 120 to 130 academic credits.
-Students with an associates degree can usually transfer a portion of these credits toward their bachelors degree.
+Students at 4-year colleges and universities are eligible to earn a bachelor’s degree after the completion of 120 to 130 academic credits.
+Students with an associate degree can usually transfer a portion of these credits toward their bachelor’s degree.

 Many 4-year colleges and universities allow for transfer credits to count towards degree completion.
 College degree credits are generally awarded for completed courses with a C- or better.

 There are also many bachelor’s degrees that can be earned in as little as three years by attending summer sessions or part-time enrollment.
-Some students also have AP credits , which shortens time needed to complete a degree.
+Some students also have AP credits, which shortens the time needed to complete a degree.